scottnonnenberg/blog/posts/2017-04-19-hard-won-lessons-five-years-with-node-js.md

 ### Test cleanup

 *I was once asked to help a developer figure out where a test failure was coming from during a test run.
-When we looked at the test output coming from [`mocha`](https://mochajs.org/) we could see that the error was firing during a given error.
-When we looked closely at the callstack, it became clear that the error was coming from code totally unrelated to the test in question.*
+When we looked at the test output coming from [`mocha`](https://mochajs.org/) we could see that the error was firing during a specific test.
+But that was a red herring!
+When we looked closely at the callstack, it became clear that the error was coming from code totally unrelated to that test.*

 *Upon deeper investigation, we discovered that a previous test had claimed to be finished and successful while also having kicked off a set of async operations.
 The exceptions then thrown from that code were interpreted by `mocha`'s process-level handler as belonging to the actively-running test.
 Further investigation found mocking which also hadn't been cleaned up, leaking into other tests.*